donovm4/msft-certifications/expert/az-305/README.md

 - Replication of Azure and on-premises VMs within continuous time frame

 > [!IMPORTANT]
-> Does NOT support blobs
+> Does NOT support blobs.
+> NOT designed to be used for Files replication.

 ## Azure Cache for Redis